Program Directors

 Michelle Wood

 If your work engages with Indigenous issues, this is the foundational grounding you need to navigate this complex area.
-Now available On Demand for a limited time – registration open until April 8, 2025.
+Now available On Demand for a limited time.

-Understand this complex and vitally important body of law.
-It is a concise, deep dive into the knowledge and strategies you need to be able to work more thoughtfully and effectively when dealing with Indigenous legal issues.
+This is a concise, deep dive into the knowledge and practical strategies you need to be able to work more thoughtfully and effectively.
+Over 6 intensive modules, acquire the key information, strategies and insights you need to effectively navigate legal issues involving Indigenous Peoples.

-Learn at your own pace from a truly outstanding faculty of experts.
-Senior lawyers, government and industry reps and academics from across the country will concentrate on the core aspects of Indigenous legal issues, focusing not just on the law itself, but also those practical considerations that are key to understanding the rapidly changing legal environment.
+Learn at your own pace from a truly outstanding faculty of experts from across Canada – representing government, Indigenous and industry perspectives – with in-depth discussions about foundational issues, focusing not just on the law itself, but also those practical considerations that are key to understanding the rapidly changing environment.

-This self-paced program is a recording of the Certificate in Fundamentals in Indigenous Peoples and Canadian Law that ran live October – November, 2024.
-Students will have access to all of the program lectures and materials.
-There will also be live Zoom sessions (optional) where you can get your questions answered and engage with colleagues and our Program Directors.
+This self-paced program is a recording of the Certificate in Fundamentals in Indigenous Peoples and Canadian Law that ran live October – November, 2026.
+Registrants will have access to all of the program lectures and materials.
+There will also be live (via ZOOM) drop-in sessions where you can ask questions and engage with colleagues and our Program Directors.

 Registration includes 120-day unlimited, online access to the recorded program.